Realytics/immutable-record-typings/README.md

 const postB = new PostRecord({ Title: 'Immutable.js too' });
 ```

-To extend record class, use `extends` keyword:
+To extend record class, we can use `extends` keyword:
 ```typescript
 import { PostRecord } from './Post';
 import { UserRecord } from './User';

 export class AwesomePost extends PostRecord {
   get Title(): string {
     return `[AWESOME NEWS] ${this.get('Title')}!`;
   }